axibase/atsd-use-cases/Chart_of_the_Day/unemployment/README.md

 ![](images/unemp-title.png)
 [![](images/button-new.png)](https://trends.axibase.com/3a3b1c01#fullscreen)

 *Fig 1.* The upper chart in the **TRENDS** visualization above tracks U.S. unemployment and GDP, while the lower charts track percent change in unemployment and GDP value, respectively.
-For configuration information, see the [Configuration](#configuration) section of this article.
+For specific configuration information, see the [Configuration](#configuration) section of this article.

 ### Overview